eniola-ajala/firebase-app/README.md

-# This website's backend was integrated w
+# This website's backend was
 This was one of the projects done during Pearls Africa Foundation Bootcamp.

 The project was done to practice my skils of materialize css, react-bootstap.